Paopun20/PyNES.Emulator/README.md

 ## About

-A NES (Nintendo Entertainment System) emulator written in Python, Cython and Rust
+A NES (Nintendo Entertainment System) emulator written in Python

 ## Accuracy (may be outdated)